jmcnally17/pacman-old/README.md

 ## Gameplay

 The player can use the directional keys to move Pac-Man within the boundaries around the board while the ghosts move randomly.
-For mobile and tablet users who don't have a keyboard, four buttons are displayed under the game board that they can click which trigger keyboard events for arrow keys.
+For mobile and tablet users who don't have a keyboard, a D-pad is displayed under the game board that they can click which trigger keyboard events for arrow keys.

 ### Rules